apache/airflow/docs/apache-airflow/tutorial/pipeline.rst

 Initial setup
 -------------

-We need to have Docker installed as we will be using the `quick-start docker-compose installation <https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html>`_ for this example.
+We need to have Docker installed as we will be using the :doc:`/howto/docker-compose/index` procedure for this example.
 The steps below should be sufficient, but see the quick-start documentation for full instructions.

 .. code-block:: bash